daktronics/cef-mixer/README.md

 # Build Instructions

-1. Download CEF and apply the pull request to create a custom build or download an [example binary distribution (x64)][x64_build]
+1. Download CEF and apply the pull request to create a custom build or download an example binary distribution
+    * [x64 sample binary distribution (Release build only)][x64_build]
+    * [x86 sample binary distribution (Release build only)][x86_build]
+    * The above sample distributions are not official builds nor are they supported.
+Intended for testing/demo purposes.

 2. From a command prompt set the environment variable CEF_ROOT to the location of your CEF binary distribution.
 Then run the gen_vs2017.bat script.

 ```Batchfile